24 Hour Revenge Therapy: Overview

+Songs

 The opening track to 24 Hour Revenge Therapy, "The Boat Dreams from the Hill", was inspired by Schwarzenbach seeing a boat on a hill while driving in Santa Cruz.
-It switches viewpoints from the unfixable boat drifting on water, to a pensioner building the boat, and losing one's voice.
+It switches viewpoints from the unfixable boat drifting on water to a pensioner building the boat and losing one's voice.
 Givony said the boat was used as a metaphor for "potential – a container for 'every man's' wishes".
-"Indictment" levies criticism towards major labels, and not caring about other peoples' opinions on songwriting.
+"Indictment" levies criticism towards major labels, not caring about other people's opinions on songwriting.
 Pfahler said the song's full title was "Scathing Indictment of the Pop Industry", tackling the process behind music distribution.
 Portions of his drum parts on it were influenced by Sugar and Dave Grohl of Nirvana.
-"Boxcar" was written while on the side of a road in France, and deals with the concept of selling out in the punk rock scene.
+"Boxcar" was written while on the side of a road in France as their touring van was being searched and deals with the concept of selling out in the punk rock scene.
+Keeble said the title evoked switchyards and trains, which are mentioned via Kerouac in one of the later songs on the album, "Condition Oakland".
+Ozzi saw "Boxcar" as the most conventional punk rock song out of all of the band's songs thanks to its three-chord structure, atypical of punk bands from the San Francisco Bay Area.
+Part of the lyrics namecheck El Sobrante, California, shortened to "El Sob", located 15 miles outside of San Francisco.
+Keeble remarked that the track's allusion to Kerouac was framed as a markedly "unpunk activity", echoing the criticism of the rest of the lyrics, due to his alliance with the Beat Generation.
+Schwarzenbach employs a one-two-three-four count-in heard in numerous punk rock tracks, particularly by the Ramones.
 "Outpatient" was written following Schwarzenbach's hospitalization; Pfahler thought it sounded similar to the tracks on Bivouac.
-Schwarzenbach said it was a series of vignettes of his vocal surgery, though he had "about 10 memories or images to choose from because I was unconscious for a lot of it".
+Schwarzenbach said it was a series of vignettes of his vocal surgery, though he only had around ten thoughts or photographs to pick from as he was incapacitated for a lot of the events.